probablySophie/advent_of_code/2024/README.md

 https://adventofcode.com/2024

-This is a big Repo with multiple years, so you'll need to go into `aoc_XXXX` for the years and then just `cargo run`!
+This is a big Repo with multiple years, so you'll need to go into the year's folder and then just `cargo run`!

 ****